SUNRUSE/SprigganTS/README.md

     // "Top", "Middle", "Bottom"; default is "Top" when not given. const verticalAlignment = "Top"

+    // Pixels between the left of the container and the anchor of the written text.
+    // Default is 0 when not given. const leftPixels = 320

+    // Pixels between the top of the container and the anchor of the written text.
+    // Default is 0 when not given. const topPixels = 240

-    font.Write(group, "Hello World!\nThis is on a subsequent line.\n\tThis is indented.", horizontalAlignment, verticalAlignment)
+    font.Write(group, "Hello World!\nThis is on a subsequent line.\n\tThis is indented.", horizontalAlignment, verticalAlignment, leftPixels, topPixels)

     // Returns the number of emulated pixels needed to write the string horizontally. font.CalculateWidth("Hello World!\nThis is on a subsequent line.\n\tThis is indented.")